Jacinth-T/akitos-lofi-music-player/README.md

 # Akito's Music

-> A premium lofi player web app with ambient sounds, visual themes, Discord Rich Presence, and Picture-in-Picture.
+> A premium lofi player web app with ambient sounds, visual themes, Discord Rich Presence, and Picture-in-Picture, inspired by Doscord's LoFi Activity

 ![screenshot](docs/screenshot.png)

 ## Features

 - **Visual Themes**: 7 immersive backgrounds (e.g., Cozy Bedroom, Cyberpunk City) with smooth crossfades and dynamic canvas-based particle animations (rain, fireflies, dust).
-- **Ambience Mixer**: Layer 4 ambient sound loops (Rain, Fireplace, Thunder, Wind) with individual volume controls to set the perfect mood.
+- **Ambience Mixer**: Layer 4 ambient sound loops (Rain, Fireplace, Thunder, Wind) with individual volume controls to set the perfect mood. //(Need to fix and improve this.)
 - **Seamless Playback**: Paste any YouTube or SoundCloud link to play audio invisibly.
 Supports YouTube single videos and playlists.
 - **Queue System**: View and manage your upcoming tracks with automatic scrolling and active track indicators.
 - **Discord Rich Presence**: Show your currently playing track on your Discord profile using one of two methods (Companion App or direct Token).